COR1999/fitnessTracker/README.md

+## ⚠️ Known Issues

+Currently, there are no major known issues with the application.
+However, here are some areas that could be improved:

+- **Data Persistence**: Workout data is currently stored locally and will be lost if browser data is cleared
+- **Chart Responsiveness**: Some chart elements may not be fully optimized for very small mobile screens
+- **Form Validation**: Basic form validation is implemented but could be enhanced with more comprehensive error handling
+- **Browser Compatibility**: While the app works on modern browsers, some features may not be fully supported on older browser versions

+If you encounter any issues not listed here, please feel free to report them.

 ## 🔮 Future Enhancements

 ### Data Management
+- **Google Fitness API Integration**: Connect to Google Health API to automatically sync workout data from smartphones and smartwatches
 - **Cloud Storage Integration**: Implement backend database to sync workouts across devices
+- **Wearable Device Support**: Integration with popular fitness trackers and smartwatches for automatic data collection
 - **Local Storage Optimization**: Enhanced local storage with better data structure and compression
 - **Export Functionality**: Allow users to export workout data as CSV/JSON files
 - **Import Workouts**: Support importing data from other fitness apps